tagion/tagion/src/bin-behaviour/tagion/tools/README.md

 `make help-bdd`

-### See all bdd_targets
+### See all bdd-targets
 To get a list of all created BDD's use the following command:

 `make list-bdd `

 ### Running BDD's
-To build and run all created BDD's use the following command:
+To build AND run all created BDD's use the following command:

 `make bddtest`

 This will build and run all BDD's including the BDD-tool.
+If you just want to build the bdd, use the following command.

+`make bddinit`

+To run your build BDD's use:

+`make bddrun`
-If you just want to run a single scenario use the following command:
+If you just want to run a single test use the following command:

 `make run-<target>`

 ### Building BDD's
 If you are not interested in running the BDD, but instead just want to compile it use the following command:

 `make `